NI57721/vim-socrates/README.md

     w    - ω.

 ## VARIABLES
-let g:socrates_smart_mode
+- let g:socrates_smart_mode
   Enable smart mode.
   It is set to v:true by default.
   To learn more about smart mode, see SMART MODE.

-let g:socrates_punctuations
+- let g:socrates_punctuations
   Specifies Greek punctuations, which are used in SMART MODE.
   It is set as below by default.
-    ",.'\";:? \<char-0x037E>\<char-0x0387>\<char-0x00FF>"
+  ",.'\\";:? \\\<char-0x037E>\\\<char-0x0387>\\\<char-0x00FF>"

 ## KEY MAPPINGS
-There are key mappings so as to toggle the value of &keymap.
+There are key mappings to toggle the value of &keymap.

 ```<Plug>(socrates-normal)```
-Toggle between the current &keymap and socrates.
+Toggle between the current &keymap and socrates-normal.

 ```<Plug>(socrates-latin)```
 Toggle between the current &keymap and socrates-latin.